Glynnyx/Chinese-Lessons/content/Index.md

 # Welcome to my Chinese Learning Notes!

 This is my home page for my Chinese language lessons.
-This website will be underdevelopment for a long time and I will update it when I can.
+This website will be under development for a long time and I will update it when I can.
 If you would like to contribute to the website, please contact me on Discord @Glynny

 Please use this navigation on the left side to start.